 Prepping the Oven, the Dish and the Turkey

-First, position your oven rack, to allow the turkey breast to cook, close to the center of the oven.
+First, position your oven rack in a spot the oven where it allows the turkey breast to cook as close to the center of the oven as possible.

-Get an oven safe roasting dish.
-Place a wire rack on the bottom of a baking/roasting dish.
+Use an oven safe baking/roasting dish.
+Place a wire rack on the bottom of the dish.

 The rack should be placed with the wires horizontally, (the turkey should be placed vertically on the horizontally placed rack).